B.A., Rutgers University; M.A., Ph.D., University of California (Berkeley)

 I enjoy teaching a variety of courses in the French Department, including introductory language, advanced conversation, and intensive writing courses.
-I also offer a survey course on literature from the Middle Ages to the 18th century, as well as seminars on representations of women in power under the Old Regime and another on the rise and fall of neoclassical theater in France.
+I offer a survey of French literature from the Middle Ages to the 18th century, as well as seminars on representations of women in power under the Old Regime, the comedy of Molière and Marivaux, and a course on the concept of tragedy in France.
 In the multimedia course on “Versailles and the Age of Louis XIV,” students and I examine the literature and culture of this period and we evaluate the Sun King's legacy for contemporary French culture and politics.
-In the classroom, I use the insights of visual arts, ceremonial fictions, and juridical and political writings to contextualize and enlighten literary texts.
 My favorite aspect of teaching is seeing how surprised students are when they find themselves debating, passionately, in French, the merits of Corneille versus Racine.

-I enjoy spending time with my husband and two children, Flora and Anthony, especially when it comes to dining out on burritos, or going to the new Indian restaurant in Wellesley: delicious!
+In my spare time you’ll find my husband, our baby, and me on the soccer sidelines cheering on the older siblings, Flora and Anthony.
 I like to travel, especially by train and to the Atlantic coast of France.
 I love swimming in Wellesley's Morses Pond on a warm summer day.